Richie2030/speade-pdf-remediation/README.md

 An on-prem tool for the UCC SPEADE accessibility programme.
-It takes PDFs and tags them toward WCAG 2.1 AA / PDF-UA, then hands each one to a person to check and sign off before it goes back up to Canvas.
+It takes PDFs and tags them toward WCAG 2.1 AA / PDF-UA, then hands each one to a person to check and sign off before it is shared.
 The automation only produces drafts.
-A human decides what actually gets uploaded.
+A human decides what actually ships.
 It's meant to assist the Student Partner remediation workflow, not replace it.

 Everything runs offline against local folders.
 There's no cloud service, no Canvas or LMS integration, and no LLM anywhere in the pipeline. v1 handles PDFs